Siva Rajamanickam

 Sandia National Laboratories

-Siva Rajamanickam is a principal member of technical staff at Sandia National Laboratories.
+Siva Rajamanickam is a distinguished member of technical staff at Sandia National Laboratories.
 His interest is broadly in the areas of high performance computing, specifically in machine learning for science, performance portable algorithms, codesign of algorithms and architectures and combinatorial scientific computing.
 Most of his works are in the intersection of these areas where interesting opportunities lie to solve problems that are of importance to computational science use cases.

 Interests